-Pros/Cons of Serverless Architectures: It’s hard to describe the serverless architecture without talking about the pros and cons of it.
+Pros/Cons of Serverless Architectures: It’s hard to describe serverless architecture without talking about its pros and cons.
 There are just as many reasons that serverless apps are starting to become more popular as there are reasons for keeping monolithic applications.
 Here are a few of the pros and cons of the serverless app.

 - You don’t have to worry about your entire back-end crashing because of one bug.

 - No more big deploys because your entire back-end is distributed.